-Purpose:

-This course is intended to offer you the opportunity to conduct independent research under the guidance of a supervisor and train you to present those results in oral presentations and a written thesis.
-Your supervisor(s) will evaluate your capability to conduct individual, independent research as you develop your Senior Thesis.
+Purpose: This course is intended to offer you the opportunity to conduct independent research under the guidance of a supervisor.
+It will also train you to present scientific results during oral presentations and in a written thesis.
+Your supervisor(s) will also have the opportunity to evaluate your capability to conduct individual, independent research as you develop your Senior Thesis.

-Prerequisites:

-Registration in year four of a Specialization, Honors Specialization, or Professional Program offered by the Department of Earth Sciences, or permission of the Department.
-Please note that, unless you have either the prerequisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
+Prerequisites: Registration in year four of a Specialization, Honors Specialization, or Professional Program offered by the Department of Earth Sciences, or permission of the Department.
+(Please note that, "unless you have either the prerequisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.")

-Responsibilities:

-The student will attend all class meetings and departmental colloquia, conduct independent research under the guidance of a supervisor and meet all deadlines (please see Course Outline and timetable for more detail).
+Responsibilities: The student will conduct independent research under the guidance of a supervisor, attend most class meetings and all departmental colloquia, and meet all deadlines (please see Course Outline and timetable for more detail).
 The supervisor will provide guidance similar to what is accorded to an incoming MSc student.